fru-io/docs/freshdesk/freshdesk/general/policies/https-on-ddev-live.md

     agent_id: 36008255312
 ---

-DDEV-Live provides free TLS certificates for every site launched on the platform through [Let's Encrypt](<https://letsencrypt.org>).
+Fru.io provides free TLS certificates for every site launched on the platform through [Let's Encrypt](<https://letsencrypt.org>).
 Unless you specifically request that a given site *not* be served over HTTPS, we will enable HTTPS and provision a certificate automatically.
 Please note: at this time we do *not* serve a redirect from HTTP to HTTPS, so your application code will need to handle that.

-In order to provision a certificate for a particular hostname, DNS for that hostname must be pointed at the ddev-live platform.
+In order to provision a certificate for a particular hostname, DNS for that hostname must be pointed at the Fru.io platform.

 ## Limitations